BeanLabASU/metabimpute/README.md

 ## Imputation

 Two main functions may be used to impute.
-The **impute** function does imputation with a single specified method, while **imputeMulti** does imputation using multiple included methods and returns a list of imputed matrices.
+The **Impute** function does imputation with a single specified method, while **imputeMulti** does imputation using multiple included methods and returns a list of imputed matrices.
 The GSImp method was incorporated and slightly modified to handle the replicate imputation approach defined in our paper from: <br/>

 https://github.com/WandeRum/GSimp (Wei, R., Wang, J., Jia, E., Chen, T., Ni, Y., & Jia, W. (2017).
 GSimp: